Toledo Summer Festival

 All the fun events and activities everyone looks forward to each year can be found at the Toledo Summer Festival in July!

-Toledo Summer Festival is July 21-24 2016, with entry buttons available for sale around town for $8 for three days or $7 for one day.
+2019 Toledo Summer Festival is July 18th-21st 2019, with entry buttons available for sale around town for $8 for three days or $7 for one day.
 Organizers say to get buttons early, as the festival has been known to sell out before the events.

-This year there will be a local logging contest, carnival, food and crafts booths, beer garden, fire dancers, and incredible fireworks display, and much more.
-The parade will be Saturday, July 23rd.
+This year there will be a local logging contest, carnival, food and crafts booths, beer garden, live band, incredible fireworks display, and much more.
+The parade and fireworks show will be Saturday, July 20th.